-Housing Program 2021-2029 Funding Responsible Time Program Goal Objective Source Agency Frame 6.
+Housing Program Program Goal 2021-2029 Objective Funding Source Responsible Agency Time Frame 6.
 Housing Opportunity Sites & Rezone Program Provide adequate sites to address the City's RHNA and incentivize production of affordable units.
-1) Adopt new Land Use designations with Housing Element; 2) Est. and adopt new multi-family & Religious Housing Overlay designations; 3) Amend Code for by- right approval of projects with min 20% lower income units on rezone and 5 th cycle sites General Planning & Community Preservation Department Adopt Housing Element in 2021.
+1) Adopt new Land Use designations with Housing Element; 2) Est. and adopt new multi-family & Religious Housing Overlay designations; 3) Amend Code for by- right approval of projects with min 20% lower income units on rezone and 5th cycle sites General Planning & Community Preservation Department Adopt Housing Element in 2021.
 Adopt new zoning and amend Code for by-right approvals in mid-2022.
 6a.
 Lot Consolidation Program Provide incentives for the consolidation of parcels into larger development sites.
 Conduct outreach to property owners in the Housing Element rezone sites and adopt a Lot Consolidation Ordinance to codify available incentives.
 General Planning & Community Preservation Department Adopt Ordinance in 2022.
 Conduct a mid-cycle review in 2025 and make modifications as necessary to promote housing on small sites.
 6b.
 Replacement Housing Program Ensure no net loss of units affordable to lower income households Update Code to specify replacement housing requirements consistent with Government Code 65583.2(g)(3).
 General Planning & Community Preservation Department; City Attorney's Office Update Code within one year of Housing Element adoption 7.
-Affordable Housing Development Assistance Facilitate development of affordable housing consistent with the community's needs.
-Provide regulatory and financial assistance for development of affordable and mixed income housing.
-General; Housing Asset Fund; CDBG Planning & Community Preservation Department 2021-2029 8.
+Facilitate Affordable Housing on Non- Vacant Sites Facilitate development of affordable housing consistent with the community's needs.
+Provide regulatory and financial assistance and outreach to property owners and the development community in support of affordable/mixed income housing on HE sites.
+General; Housing Asset Fund; CDBG Planning & Community Preservation Department Starting in 2022 8.
 Partnerships with Affordable Housing Developers Partner with affordable housing developers to leverage their expertise and access to funds.
 Continue to partner with housing providers through incentives and/or direct assistance.
-Conduct a follow-up workshop with congregations introduce them to potential development partners.
+Conduct a follow-up workshop with congregations.
 General Planning & Community Preservation Department Conduct workshop with congregations and non-profit developers in 2022.